MuhammedAkcin/MY-DEVOPS/hands-on/Ansible/ansible-03-facts-vars-and-using-secrets-working-with-dynamic-inventory/README.md

 ### Confirm Installation

-- To confirm the successful installation of Ansible, run the following command.
+- To confirm the successful installation of Ansible, run the following command

 ```bash
 $ ansible --version